 - Check the cables connecting your computer or video source to the projector.
-They should be: - Separated from the power cord to prevent interference - Securely connected at both ends - · Not connected to an extension cable - No longer than 10 feet (3 m) for VGA/computer cables or 24 feet (7.3 m) for HDMI cables - Check the settings on the projector's Signal menu to make sure they match the video source.
+They should be: - Separated from the power cord to prevent interference - Securely connected at both ends - Not connected to an extension cable - No longer than 10 feet (3 m) for VGA/computer cables or 24 feet (7.3 m) for HDMI cables - Check the settings on the projector's Signal menu to make sure they match the video source.
 If available for your video source, adjust the Deinterlacing and Noise Reduction settings. - Select Auto as the Resolution setting in the Signal menu. - Select a computer video resolution and refresh rate that are compatible with the projector. - If you are projecting from a computer, press the Auto button on the remote control to automatically adjust the tracking and sync.
-If the problem remains, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings. - If you adjusted the image shape using the projector controls, try decreasing the Sharpness setting to improve image quality. - If you are using the USB Display function, turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.
+If the problem remains, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings. - If you adjusted the image shape using the projector controls, try decreasing the Sharpness setting to improve image quality. - If you connected an extension power cable, try projecting without it to see if it caused interference in the signal. - If you are using the USB Display function, turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.

-Input Signal Settings - Signal Menu Supported Video Display Formats
+Input Signal Settings - Signal Menu